AlphaCharlie 3 months ago

 I understand and appreciate the "why" of the format, but this also could have been a non-editable "editor-like" presentation and achieved the same result.

-• eclipticplane 2 days ago
+• eclipticplane 3 months ago

 This site's mobile experience mirrors my feelings when having to edit deeply nested and templated YAML.

-• trallnag a day ago
+• trallnag 3 months ago

 Is editing deeply nested JSON and XML a better experience than YAML?
 I don't think so.

-• mcpeepants a day ago
+• mcpeepants 3 months ago

 I’d argue yes, strictly due to the lack of significant whitespace.

-• strunz 12 hours ago
+• strunz 3 months ago

 That's a really odd reason to prefer something used as a configuration language where readability is important.

-• zzlk a day ago
+• zzlk 3 months ago

 From the bottom of the article: